 Most people with the flu recover on their own.
 People with mild cases of the flu should stay home, get plenty of rest, stay hydrated, treat symptoms, and avoid contact with others.
 However, if you are severely ill or at risk for flu complications, your doctor may prescribe an antiviral drug for you, which you should start taking as soon as possible.

 Antivirals, as the name implies, work against viruses.
 But how exactly?
 A viral infection occurs when the virus infects your body's cells, uses the cell to reproduce itself, and then leaves the cell to infect more cells in the body, which increases the amount of virus in the body.

-The antivirals used most often to treat the flu belong to the class of medications called neuraminidase inhibitors.
+Antivirals work by reducing the ability of the virus to reproduce.
+Agents used to treat the flu belong to the class of medications called neuraminidase inhibitors.
 These medications work by:

-- Interfering with the release of virus from infected cells.
+- interfering with the release of virus from infected cells

 For more information about treating the flu and reducing symptoms, read Flu home treatment and self care .